UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 This guide shows how UKCloud Portal administrators can use the Portal to create user accounts for UKCloud for OpenStack and set access permissions.

-The guide also shows how OpenStack users can reset their own passwords in the Portal to activate account replication and synchronise their Portal and OpenStack passwords.

 ### Intended audience

 To create user accounts and set permissions, you must be a UKCloud Portal administrator for the account that includes the OpenStack project.
-Any Portal user can reset their own password.

 ## Creating a new OpenStack user